jithurbide/SimpleRelay/README.md

-_The RelayShield library makes it easy to use the Photon RelayShield.
-It provides functions to turn relays on and off, all the relays on and off at the same time, and to check whether a relay is currently on or off._
+_The SimpleRelay library makes it easy to use the DFRobot relay shield.
+It provides functions to turn relays on and off.

 ## Examples

 1. __Blink a Relay__ - Turning relays on and off, one at a time
-2. __Control all Relays__ - Turning all the relays on and off
-3. __Internet Relays__ - Setting up functions so you can call relays over the internet!
+2. __Internet Relays__ - Setting up functions so you can call relays over the internet!